-Further, the FCC amended its rules to reflect that any bill-and-keep arrangements in place as of the date of its order, December 29, 2011, should remain "frozen" in place, and could not be increased unless the affected parties agreed upon an alternative arrangement.
-The "frozen" rates included transport.
-The rule states: 66
+58. The FCC amended its rules to reflect that any bill-and-keep arrangements in place as of the date of its order, December 29, 2011, should remain "frozen" in place, and could not be increased unless the affected parties agreed upon an alternative arrangement.70 The "frozen" rates included transport.
+The rule states:71